-Simon was born into a musical family and started playing the cello aged 5.
-At 18 he was awarded a foundation scholarship to study at the Royal College of Music.
+Simon was born into a musical family and started playing the cello in the Age of 5.
+With 18 he was awarded a foundation scholarship to study at the Royal College of Music.
 He studied at London’s Royal College of Music, Berlin’s Hanns Eisler and Leipzig’s Hochschule für Musik und Theater.

 Subsequently he was engaged at the International Opera Studio of the Zurich Opera House (2009-2011).
 There he sang several roles on the main stage under the batons of Sir Mark Elder, Nello Santi, Phillipe Jordan, Ingo Metzmacher, Massimo Zanetti, and work with directors such as Konwischny, Michieletto and Poutney.

-Pianist Jacob Beck was born on Funen, Denmark in 1972.
-He finished the postgraduate programme at Danish National Academy of Music in Odense.
-Jacob Beck has also studied at the conservatories in Hannover, New York and finally Aarhus where he took the soloist class in 2002. (more…)
+Pianist finished the postgraduate programme at Danish National Academy of Music in Odense.
+He has also studied at the conservatories in Hannover, New York and finally Aarhus where he took the soloist class in 2002.

-American Katie Bolding began her career as a blues-rock singer and songwriter, touring the Midwestern United States, before transitioning to classical music.
-She completed her master’s degree in Opera Performance at the State University of New York at Purchase, where she sang the roles of Susanna (Le Nozze di Figaro), Drusilla (L’incoronazione di Poppea) and the Daughter in Carissimi’s Jephthe.
-She made her professional debut with The Dallas Opera as Countess Ceprano in Verdi’s Rigoletto, while she also covered the role of Gilda. (more…)
+American Soprano Katie Bolding began her career as a blues-rock singer and songwriter, touring the Midwestern United States, before transitioning to classical music.
+She completed her master’s degree in Opera Performance at the State University of New York at Purchase, where she sang the roles of Susanna in Mozart`s Le Nozze di Figaro, Drusilla in Monteverdi´s L’incoronazione di Poppea and the Daughter in Carissimi’s Jephthe.
+She made her professional debut with The Dallas Opera as Countess Ceprano in Verdi’s Rigoletto, while she also covered the role of Gilda.

 Edward Rushton studied piano (with Renna Kellaway) and composition at Chetham’s School of Music in Manchester, before going on to read Music at King’s College, Cambridge and then composition at the Royal Scottish Academy of Music and Drama.
 In 2001 he graduated with distinction from Irwin Gage’s masterclass in Lied interpretation at the Zurich Conservatory.
 He has been teaching piano accompaniment at the Musikhochschule Luzern since 2000. (more…)

 Peter Pade finished from the Diploma class and afterwards in the Special class for Pianists at the Royal Danish Music Academy with the courses accompaniment and repetition.
 He debuted in 2002 and in 2001 he was hired as an accompanist and repetitor for the Danish National Opera Choir.
-In 2004 Peter became” Studienleiter.”
-He is part of the artistic directors in the Danish National Opera. (more…)
+In 2004 Peter became director of studies.
+He is part of the artistic directors in the Danish National Opera.